dmallik17/dmallik17.github.io/_pages/about.md

 *Finite ordered dynamics, effective descriptions, and noncommutativity.*

-I am a PhD student at the [University of Maryland](https://umd.edu), where I work with [Prof. Nikhil Chopra](https://me.umd.edu/clark/faculty/520/Nikhil-Chopra).
+I am a PhD student at the [Semi-Autonomous Systems Lab](https://sites.google.com/umd.edu/saslab/home), [University of Maryland](https://umd.edu), where I work with [Prof. Nikhil Chopra](https://me.umd.edu/clark/faculty/520/Nikhil-Chopra).

 My work studies the gap between **finite ordered dynamics** and the **effective continuous descriptions** used to analyze them.
 I am especially interested in systems where noncommutativity is not a small technical nuisance, but the main structure: switched control systems, splitting and product-formula errors, and layered attention dynamics.